imtayadeway/imtayadeway.github.io/_posts/2015-04-24-intermediate-git.md

-my early professional career required that i knew how to do six things in git: branch, stage, commit, merge, push and pull. beyond that there was always google. and of course that stack overflow page that everyone stumbles on eventually: if i fucked something up there was `git reset --hard HEAD`, and if i really fucked it up i could do `git reset --hard HEAD~`. or was it the other way round?
+my early professional career required that i knew how to do six things in git: branch, stage, commit, merge, push and pull. beyond that there was always google. and of course that stack overflow page that everyone stumbles on eventually: if i effed something up there was `git reset --hard HEAD`, and if i really effed it up i could do `git reset --hard HEAD~`. or was it the other way round?

 to my surprise now, i got a lot of leverage out of just those six (or